seungpl2/SIGHT/notebooks/Jamiel/README.md

 We incorporated changes in our proposal based off the TA feedback and asked for a resubmission.
 We also got our doppler radar in and started testing

+# 2/20/2023 - Measuring frequency

+We used field testing by running and walking to measure reasonable walking and running speeds for a human being.
+We eventually were able to calculate what we believe the Doppler radar will output.

+# 2/23/2023 - Design Document

+We edited our design document to include better detail with our subsystems and also updated our block diagram

+# 2/26/2023

+We set up the STM microcontroller IDE and learned how to adjust haptic sensor feedback.
+We are also debugging why our ultrasonic sensor is outputting data on the IDE but the doppler mosdule isn't